open-campaign-logger/generator-library/GeneratorGuide.md

 # Debugging Tips

-* You can check the workings of a certain part of the generator by modifying the *resultPattern* string to execute a specific subtable call.
+You can check the workings of a certain part of the generator by modifying the *resultPattern* string to execute a specific subtable call.

+For example if you wanted to check how well the new subtable you just added works, you can temporarily change the resultPattern value into the name of that subtable:

+		"resultPattern": "{my new subtable}",

+Now the generator will produce results only from the specified subtable.

 # Troubleshooting